pdxparrot/ggj2019/SETUP.md

   * Override CreateManagers() in the loading manager to create the GameStateManager prefab
   * Override OnLoad() in the loadin gmanager to have the GameStateManager transition to the initial state
 * Create an empty Prefab and add the GameStateManager component to it
-* Create a new Intro script that overrides the Game GameState
+* Create a new MainMenuState script that overrides the Game GameState
-* Create an empty Prefab and add the Intro component to it
+* Create an empty Prefab and add the MainMenuState component to it
-  * Set the Scene Name to intro
+  * Set the Scene Name to main_menu
-* Set the Intro state as the Initial Game State Prefab in the GameStateManager
+* Set the MainMenuState as the Initial Game State Prefab in the GameStateManager

 # Splash Screen Setup